Formerly Known As Policy Number: 22.11

 - Receive no financial assistance from other sources that would duplicate SDP assistance (scholarships, grants, and departmental funds may augment but not duplicate SDP assistance).

 - STAP assistance funds are available to each eligible staff member on the first date of employment.

-- Academic Staff-Teaching: senior lecturers, lecturers, artists-in-residence who work at least 50% time are also eligible for the Staff Training Assistance Program.
+- Academic Staff-Teaching: senior lecturers, lecturers, and artists-in-residence who work at least 50% time are also eligible for the Staff Training Assistance Program.

 - Faculty, students, temporary employees, retirees, and other non-staff University affiliates are not eligible for STAP assistance.

 - Available after an eligible employee has completed one year in a continuing benefits-eligible position at 50% Full Time Equivalent (FTE) or greater.

 - The amount provided is pro-rated if eligible staff works less than full-time, but at least 50% part-time.

 - Faculty, students, and other temporary workers are not eligible for STRP assistance.